-(Exact name of registrant a is specified in its charter) Maryland 42-1241468 (State or other jurisdiction of incorporation or organization) - (I.R.S.
-Employer Identification No.) 44 South Bayles Avenue, Port Washington, New York 11050 (Address of principal executive office s) - (Zip Code) (516) 76 67-6492 (Registrant's telephone nu mber, including area code) Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant was a such control of the such shorter period that the registrant was a such shorter period that the registrant was a such shorter period that the registrant is an accelerate to the such shorter period that the registrant is an accelerate to the such shorter period that the registrant is an accelerate the such shorter period that the registrant was a such shorter p required to file such reports) Yes M , and (2) has been subject to No □ such filing requirements for the past 90 d indicate by check mark whether the registrant is an accere ' · · ı).
-Yes 🗆 No 🗵 Indicate the number of shares outstanding of each of the is ssuer's classes of common st ock, as of the latest practical ole date.
-Class Outstanding at August 9, 2004 Common Stock, \$0.06 par value 16,456,011
+Maryland 42-1241468 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No. 44 South Bayles Avenue, Port Washington n, New York 11050 (Address of principal executive of īces) (Zip Code) (516) 767- -6492 (Registrant's telephone num ber, including area code) check mark whether the registrant (1) has filed all reports required to onths (or for such shorter period that the registrant was required to f Yes X No Indicate by o check mark whether the registrant is an accelerated filer (as defined in 1 Rule 12b-2 of the Exchange Act).
+Yes No X Indicate the number of shares outstanding of each of the issuer's classes of commo n stock, as of the latest practicable date.
+Class Outstanding at November 1 12, 2004 Common Stock, \$0.06 par value 16,456,011